Homemade Jam: Rhubarb Jam or Rhubarb Raspberry

 2. How finely you chop is gonna influence how much rhubarb fits into a cup right?
 So shoot for about half an inch size pieces.
 Don’t use a one cup measuring cup.
 Use a bigger bowl.
 Pictured above is an 8 cup measuring bowl.
 Heaping is about 12 cups.

-4. Put it on medium high heat and bring it to an easy rolling boil, stirring every few minutes to prevent scorching.
+4. In a large pot, put the rhubarb on medium high heat and bring it to an easy rolling boil, stirring every few minutes to prevent scorching.
 You don’t have to stir constantly, but don’t go leaving the room and forgetting about it on the heat.
 Just try to stay close at hand so you can give it good attention, stirring frequently.
 I generally use this time to wash the jars, get the hot water bath boiling in another pot on the stove, and other general kitchen clean up.
-You can expect the process to take about an hour.
+You can expect the process to take up to an hour.

 You may find during the cooking process that a foam begins to form on top of the jam.
 With some jams or jellies it can be quite substantial.
 It shouldn’t be that much with this jam, so I just stir it in.
 But if you don’t like it, skim it off.